iusztinpaul/hands-on-llms/README.md

 The **inference pipeline** is **deployed** using [Beam](https://docs.beam.cloud/deployment/rest-api?utm_source=thepauls&utm_medium=partner&utm_content=github) as a serverless GPU infrastructure, as a RESTful API.
 Also, it is wrapped under a UI for demo purposes, implemented in [Gradio](https://www.gradio.app/).

 -> Found under the `modules/financial_bot` directory.

+#### 💻 Minimum Hardware Requirements
+* CPU: 4 Cores
+* RAM: 14 GiB
+* VRAM: 8 GiB (mandatory CUDA-enabled Nvidia GPU)

+**Note:** Do not worry if you don't have the minimum hardware requirements.
+We will show you how to deploy the inference pipeline to [Beam's](https://docs.beam.cloud/getting-started/quickstart?utm_source=thepauls&utm_medium=partner&utm_content=github) serverless infrastructure and call the LLM from there.

 <br/>